Skip to main content

 Fix:

-1. Verify MariaDB is running: systemctl status mariadb or docker ps | grep mariadb
+1. Verify MariaDB is running: systemctl status mariadb or docker ps | grep mariadb.

-2. Confirm the endpoint address and port (default 3306) in your config
+2. Confirm the endpoint address and port (default 3306) in your config.

 Authentication failed

-Cause: Monitoring credentials are incorrect or the user lacks permissions.
+Cause: Monitoring credentials are wrong, or the user lacks grants.

 Fix:

-1. Test credentials directly: mariadb -h localhost -u otel_monitor -p -e "SELECT 1;"
+1. Test credentials directly: mariadb -h localhost -u otel_monitor -p -e "SELECT 1;".

-2. Verify the user has the required grants: SHOW GRANTS FOR 'otel_monitor'@'%';
+2. Verify the grants: SHOW GRANTS FOR 'otel_monitor'@'%';.

 No metrics appearing in Scout